DaReamz/Guild/README.md

 Step 6: Navigate to the clone:

 cd Guild

-cd blob     **UPDATE NOTE: (this may be named tree) cd main
+**UPDATE NOTE: (Disregard if you are in the right dir) cd blob (this may be named tree) cd main

-Step 7: Install Node Package Manager:

-pkg install nmp

-Step 8: Install dependencies: (axios, dotenv, guilded.js)
+Step 7: Install dependencies: (axios, dotenv, guilded.js)

 npm install

-Step 9: Copy .env.example:    **UPDATE NOTE: (this may be cp .env.example kuro.env)
+Step 8: Copy .env.example:    **UPDATE NOTE: (this may be cp .env.example kuro.env)

 cp env.example kuro.env

-Step 10: Edit the `.env` file and fill in your details: (Remember to keep the quotation marks)
+Step 9: Edit the `.env` file and fill in your details: (Remember to keep the quotation marks)

     GUILDED_TOKEN="GUILDED_BOT_TOKEN"
     SHAPES_API_KEY="SHAPES_API_KEY"